Baku Boulevard: Post-Independence

 In 1999, the boulevard was proclaimed a National Park by Heydar Aliyev, former president of Azerbaijan.
-This status also helped to mitigate the environmental concerns such as cleanup of oil pollution from Caspian Sea oilfields.
+This status also helped to mitigate the environmental concerns, such as cleanup of oil pollution from Caspian Sea oilfields.
 Until 2009, there were 28 entertainment attractions in boulevard's amusement park.
 However, due to safety reasons, old attractions were replaced by new carousels and rides from Italy and Germany.

-In 2008 the Parachute Tower was reconstructed and started to display wind speed, time, date, air and sea water temperature.
+In 2008, the Parachute Tower was reconstructed and started to display wind speed, time, date, air and sea water temperature.

 The boulevard contains an amusement park, yacht club and musical fountain, and various statues and monuments.
-The park is popular with dog-walkers and joggers, and is convenient for tourists, being adjacent to newly built International Center of Mugham and musical fountain.
+The park is popular with dog-walkers and joggers, and is convenient for tourists, being adjacent to the newly built International Center of Mugham and musical fountain.

 The boulevard marked it is 100th anniversary in 2009 as the specific date of it is creation is still unknown.

 Landmarks

-In 2010, a multi-story shopping mall Park Bulvar, Baku Business Centre and 5D cinema were opened in this promenade as part of Government's regeneration policy to boost shopping and leisure in Baku.
+In 2010, a multi-story shopping mall Park Bulvar, Baku Business Centre and 5D cinema were opened on this promenade as part of the Government's regeneration policy to boost shopping and leisure in Baku.

 In 2012, after Azerbaijan's victory in Eurovision Song Contest 2011, the boulevard extended towards Bayil settlement, where National Flag Square unveiled.
-Confirmed by the Guinness Book of Records, the flag flies on a pole 162 meters high and measures 70 by 35 meters which makes it the world's highest flag.
+Confirmed by the Guinness Book of Records, the flag flies on a pole 162 meters high and measures 70 by 35 meters, which makes it the world's highest flag.
 Baku Crystal Hall, which hosted Eurovision Song Contest 2012, is located next to it.

 In 2014, the 60 m tall Baku Ferris Wheel opened in the new section of the Boulevard.

 In 2014, the new building of the Azerbaijan Carpet Museum was constructed at the Boulevard.

 In 2015, Stone Chronicle Museum, “XX-XXI Century Azerbaijani painting” Museum and "Yarat" Contemporary Art Center were opened at the Boulevard.
 Additionally, opening ceremonies of Water Sports Palace and White City Boulevard were held in 2015.

 In 2016, the new section of the Boulevard saw the opening of Baku's first open-air cinema.